MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxcebuildconnectionovermultipletransports.md

 On input, this parameter contains a pointer to an uninitialized RXCE_CONNECTION_COMPLETION_CONTEXT structure.
 On output when this call is successful, the virtual circuit is associated with the connection and the virtual circuit and connection are properly initialized.

-##### - CreateOptions.RxCeSelectBestSuccessfulTransport

-Select the best successful transport that responds.

-##### - CreateOptions.RxCeSelectFirstSuccessfulTransport

-Select the first successful transport that responds.

 #### - CreateOptions [in]

 Create options that determine which transport will be selected for establishing a connection.
 These options can be one of the following enumerations for RXCE_CONNECTION_CREATE_OPTIONS: